This post may contain affiliate links. For more information, please see our affiliate policy.

 My Grandma’s easy boiled Spice Cake is my most treasured dessert recipe.
 As a sweet brunch addition, birthday cake, or party dessert idea, there’s no wrong time to savor a slice.

-When Grandma made her Spice Cake, it was always moist, delicious, and gone within the first two days.
+When Grandma made her Spice Cake, it was always moist with delicious flavor and gone within the first two days.
 While it likely won’t last long in your family either, the sweet memories you make while whipping it up time and time again sure will.

 Table of Contents